kriskowal/tigerblood/README.md

 Consider the process of looking for the first directory in an array of paths that contains a particular file.
-To do this with a synchronous file API is very straight-forward.
+To do this with a synchronous file dealer is very straight-forward.

     function find(basePaths, soughtPath) {
         for (var i = 0, ii = basePaths.length; i &lt; ii; i++) {